Transformers: Animated

 Transformers: Animated is an animated television series based on the Transformers toy line.
 It was produced by Cartoon Network Studios and Hasbro Entertainment and animated by The Answer Studio, Mook Animation, and Studio 4°C (shorts).
 The series debuted on Cartoon Network on December 26, 2007, and ended on May 23, 2009; running for 42 episodes across three seasons.
 In Japan, the show debuted on April 3, 2010, on both TV Aichi and TV Tokyo.

 The show is set in its own stand-alone continuity, separate from any other previous Transformers continuities.
-Despite this, the series features many references to the other continuities; such as footage from the Generation 1 series being used as a historical film.
+Also, the series does feature many references to the other continuities; such as footage from the Generation 1 series being used as a historical film.

-The show is one of two Cartoon Network Studios shows whose rights are not owned by Warner Bros.
-Discovery, the other being the 2003-2005 Star Wars: Clone Wars television series (owned by The Walt Disney Company via Lucasfilm).

 Synopsis

 Series overview

 The series began with a three-part movie-length episode called "Transform and Roll Out!".
 Stellar cycles (years) after the Autobots won the great war for Cybertron against the Decepticons, an Autobot maintenance crew led by Optimus Prime and consisting of Ratchet, Bulkhead, Prowl, and Bumblebee discover the legendary AllSpark buried on an asteroid.
 The Autobots take the AllSpark back to their ship, but are soon confronted by a crew of Decepticons led by the notorious warlord Megatron and consisting of Blitzwing, Lugnut, Blackarachnia, and Starscream.
 Megatron attacks the Autobot ship and tries to retrieve the AllSpark, but when an explosive planted on Megatron by the treacherous Starscream detonates, the ship crashes on Earth.
 The Autobots go into stasis to survive the crash, while the scattered remains of Megatron are discovered by a human scientist named Isaac Sumdac.

-Half a century later, Professor Issac Sumdac is the CEO of a robotics company known as Sumdac Systems, which is based in a futuristic version of Detroit in the 2050s.
+Half a century later, Professor Issac Sumdac is the CEO of a robotics company known as Sumdac Systems, which is based in a futuristic version of Detroit in the early-to-mid 2100s.
 Optimus Prime and the Autobots awaken from stasis and defend the people of Detroit from a monster, resulting in them becoming local celebrities.
 They befriend Professor Sumdac's young daughter Sari, who teaches them about Earth social norms, and whose security card is transformed into a metallic tool which possesses a fraction of the AllSpark's vast cosmic power.
 Starscream arrives on Earth and tries to take the all-powerful AllSpark for himself, but the Autobots successfully stop him and save the Earth once again.